sunsided/wp-proportional-image-scaling/readme.txt

 = Can I exclude images? =

-Currently not.
-Images are excluded implicitely when their CSS class doesn't match a term or a set of terms.
+Yes, by their CSS class.

+= Can I disable the plugin on a per-post base? =

+Yes, by adding `[disable_image_scaling]` anywhere in the post.

-= After editing my theme, the images are distorted again =
+= After editing or changing my theme, the images are distorted again =

-This might be due to the plugins configuration.
+This might be due to the plugin's configuration.
 If a target width larger than zero, but smaller than the (new) theme's max-width value is set, the images will be scaled to the given width.
 Then the max-width rule caps the width again, leading again to the distortion.
 This is normal behavior; Either set the target width to zero in the plugins'